chulminy/AE_ENVE_GEOE_121/README.md

 ## Online Schedule for first two months (updated: Jan 21, 2022)
 Please see a recent announcement regarding the winter term: https://uwaterloo.ca/coronavirus/

 :exclamation::exclamation::exclamation: **Attention**: Students will take Quiz 2 on Feb 17 which will be **only three weeks** after Quiz 1.
-Quiz 2 include three more topics including Module 03-05, which will be more difficult than Quiz 1.
+Quiz 2 covers five topics including Module 01-05.
 Students are highly encouraged to focus on preparing for Quiz 2 during these three weeks and will spend their time on studying the other courses during the reading and midterm weeks.
-We will not reschedule Quiz 2 date so students make a solid study plan and use their time well.
+W**e will not reschedule Quiz 2 date** so students make a solid study plan and use their time well.

 * All in-person lectures, make-up class, and labs will be canceled until March 04 (at the end of the midterm week).
-* Quiz #2 will be held online like Quiz #1.
+* Quiz 2 will be held online like Quiz 1.
 * **In-person** office hours by the TA and instructor will start on Feb 07.
 	* TA: Mon & Wed (9:00 to 11:50 AM), Thu (3:30 to 5:00 PM) at E2-1787
 	* Instructor: Mon (3:30 to 04:30 PM) at E2-2313
-* Students need to watch pre-recorded video lectures for Module 00 to 06.
+* Students need to watch pre-recorded video lectures for Module 01 to 06.
 * We are going to have an MS team meeting in our class MS team channel.
 * Here are all upcoming online meeting schedules: